Creating an Open Network

 Toggle the Network Tunneling switch on to

-enable this feature.
-This feature defines how network traffic is tunneled at the
+define how network traffic is tunneled at the venue.
+When toggled on, a Tunnel: <venue-name>

 -